 9. Individual participation being essential to effective self government, (a) Every student member of the community shall have the right of suffrage on every matter that is presented for a vote, and 15% of those eligible voters present at any election or balloting shall have the right to demand that voting take place by secret ballot if not already required by the constitution; (b) All members of the student community shall have the right to nominate candidates for elective office, provided that they observe the provisions of this constitution in offering such nominations; (c) Every member of the student community shall have the right to petition the Legislative Council in any matter of college policy; and if students numbering 15% of the electorate shall petition the Legislative Council in support of specific legislation the Legislative Council must refer the matter (with or without recommendation) to a vote in the house meetings; (d) Members of the student community shall have the right to recall officials elected or appointed by students.
-A recall election shall be held when 15% of the appropriate constituency has petitioned for it, and an official shall be removed from office whenever a majority of those voting in a recall election or one-third of the eligible voters (whichever is larger) shall have voted for her recall; (e) 15% of the student electorate may petition for a Student or Community Meeting.
+A recall election shall be held when 15% of the appropriate constituency has petitioned for it, and an official shall be removed from office whenever a majority of those voting in a recall election or one-third of the eligible voters (whichever is larger) shall have voted for her recall; (e) 15% of the student electorate may petition for a Student or Community Meeting; (f-amendment, spring 1963).
+Any election or balloting where less than 25% of the student electorate cast their vote shall be declared invalid.